John Layfield: WWE Champion (2004–2005)

-During JBL's time as WWE Champion, he employed a stable named "The Cabinet".
-At its peak, the stable contained Orlando Jordan, who was JBL's "Chief-of-Staff" and Doug and Danny Basham, who were his "Co-Secretaries of Defense" until quitting the Cabinet on the June 16, 2005 episode of SmackDown!.
+During JBL's time as WWE Champion, he employed a stable named "The Cabinet."
+At its peak, the stable contained Orlando Jordan, who was JBL's "Chief-of-Staff" and Doug and Danny Basham, who were his "Co-Secretaries of Defense" until quitting the Cabinet on the June 16, 2005, episode of SmackDown!.
 Amy Weber was also a member, being JBL's image consultant, but later left WWE.
 WWE explained Weber's absence by saying that JBL fired her after an episode of SmackDown! taped in Japan.
 That episode saw Weber accidentally shoot JBL with a tranquilizer gun.
 Jordan is the only member not announced to have left the group, though mention of the term cabinet went on hiatus after SummerSlam and Orlando was released from WWE in May 2006.

-JBL defended the title at Royal Rumble against Big Show and Kurt Angle in a Triple Threat match when he pinned Angle after the Clothesline From Hell and against Big Show in a Barbed Wire Steel Cage match at No Way Out, when Big Show chokeslammed JBL off the top rope through the ring and JBL later crawled out from under the ring apron, winning the match by escape.
-On the next episode of SmackDown!, JBL had a "Celebration of Excellence" in which he and his Cabinet celebrated the fact that he was the longest-reigning WWE Champion in ten years, a party which was broken up and ruined by Big Show and newly crowned number one contender John Cena.
+JBL defended the title at the Royal Rumble on January 30, 2005, against Big Show and Kurt Angle in a Triple Threat match when he pinned Angle after the Clothesline From Hell and against Big Show in a Barbed Wire Steel Cage match at No Way Out on February 20, when Big Show chokeslammed JBL off the top rope through the ring and JBL later crawled out from under the ring apron, winning the match by escape.
+On the next episode of SmackDown!, JBL had a "Celebration of Excellence" in which he and his Cabinet celebrated the fact that he was the longest-reigning WWE Champion in 10 years, a party which was broken up and ruined by Big Show and newly crowned number one contender John Cena.

-JBL lost the WWE Championship to John Cena at WrestleMania 21.
-Layfield's unbroken nine-month reign was billed as the longest in a decade, lasting 280 days.
-On the April 28 episode of SmackDown!, JBL defeated Big Show, Booker T, and Kurt Angle in a fatal four-way elimination match to earn a rematch for the WWE Championship, but lost to Cena at Judgment Day in an "I Quit" match.
+JBL lost the WWE Championship to John Cena at WrestleMania 21 on April 3.
+JBL's unbroken nine-month reign was billed as the longest in a decade, lasting 280 days.
+On the April 28 episode of SmackDown!, JBL defeated Big Show, Booker T, and Kurt Angle in a fatal four-way elimination match to earn a rematch for the WWE Championship, but lost to Cena at Judgment Day on May 22 in an "I Quit" match.